 Emerald Ant came and delivered their absolutely fantastic performance ‘The Iguanodon Restaurant’ to all the children at our school in fabulous performances.
 The children were engaged and showed their enthusiasm and curiosity with a million different questions after the show.
 It was great as well as it linked in with the National Curriculum local history study whilst also linking in with evolution and inheritance as part of our Science curriculum.
 Most of all though, it was just great fun and I am certain that every child in the school will remember the day the dinosaur came to school!

-Teachers will benefit from INSET days supporting them to use the Jurassic Coast as a learning resource, and all schools will be able to access an online pack with creative classroom activities, fossil walks, links to local museums and pictorial resources.
+Teachers will benefit from INSET days supporting them to use the Jurassic Coast, or other local heritage, as a learning resource, and all schools will be able to access an online pack with creative classroom activities, fossil walks, links to local museums and pictorial resources.

-The programme will support learning in science and history in Key Stage 2 and 3, and excite students in their local geology and history.
+The programme supports learning in science and history in Key Stage 2 and 3, and engages students in their local geology and history.

 Iggy at Camp Bestival 2017

 The programme is funded by the Heritage Lottery Fund, West Dorset District Council, the Fine Family Foundation, the Ernest Cook Trust, and PalAss, the Palaeontological Association.

 A snapshot of schools workshops

 Click on images to view photo gallery: